-- (A) All pedestrian improvement shall be installed (or bonded as allowed by the Town) as required by this section, where new development or expansions of greater than 20 percent are proposed. - (B) Only developments along existing streets where curb and gutter exist shall be required to install sidewalks along the existing street in accordance with Section 4.4.4. - (C) Shared use paths shall be installed in accordance with Section 4.4.5. - (D) Greenways shall be required to be dedicated to public use and constructed, in conformance with Section 4.4.8, the Yadkin River Greenway Feasibility Study and the Town of Bermuda Run Comprehensive Plan. - (E) All new duplex and multi-family residential developments with less than five (5) units per acre shall be exempt from meeting the standards set forth herein along any existing street. - (F) New single-family residential subdivisions shall be required to meet all sidewalk standards set forth herein for any new street constructed and to extend facilities along existing streets abutting the new subdivision whenever such streets intersect the new street(s) and such extensions will connect the new subdivision to an existing or planned

-- sidewalk network.
-Where more than one existing street abuts the property, the Planning Board may waive the requirement for facilities along one of these streets. - (G) Existing non-residential development shall be exempt from the requirements set forth herein; however, unless otherwise exempt, redevelopment of the site into a new commercial retail or office use shall subject the new development to all requirements that may apply. - (H) All properties within the Open Space district are exempt from the requirements set forth herein. - (I) Bicycle lanes shall not be required along any existing street, but may be constructed by the town or NCDOT as funding permits. - (J) The Town Council may, at its discretion, require any petitioner requesting voluntary annexation to install sidewalks, signage, or pedestrian crossings consistent with the standards set forth herein as a condition of annexation.
+- (A) All pedestrian improvement shall be installed (or bonded as allowed by the Town) as required by this section. - (B) Only developments along existing streets where curb and gutter exist shall be required to install sidewalks along the existing street. - (C) All existing single-family residential development and any new single-family development on existing lots of record located on existing streets shall be exempt from the requirements of this Section. - (D) All existing duplex and multi-family residential developments shall be exempt from the requirements of this Section. - (E) All new duplex and multi-family residential developments with less than five (5) units per acre shall be exempt from meeting the standards set forth herein along any existing street. - (F) New single-family residential subdivisions shall be required to meet all sidewalk standards set forth herein for any new street constructed and to extend facilities along existing streets abutting the new subdivision whenever such streets intersect the new street(s) and such extensions will connect the new subdivision to an existing or planned sidewalk network.
+Where more than one existing street abuts the property, the Planning Board may waive the requirement for facilities along one of these streets. - (G) Existing non-residential development shall be exempt from the requirements set forth herein; however, unless otherwise exempt, redevelopment of the site into a new commercial retail or office use shall subject the new development to all requirements that may apply. - (H) All properties within the Open Space district are exempt from the requirements set forth herein. - (I) Bicycle lanes shall not be required along any existing street, but may be constructed by the town or NCDOT as funding permits. - (J) Greenways shall not be required, but may be permitted according to the standards of this Section and in conformance with the Yadkin River Greenway Feasibility Study. - (K) The Town Council may, at its discretion, require any petitioner requesting voluntary annexation to install sidewalks, signage, or pedestrian crossings consistent with the standards set forth herein as a condition of annexation.
 The council may also alter or waive any standard, which, in its opinion, cannot reasonably be met by the petitioner.